 COURTSWORDS The first four weapons shown are Courtswords: worn after the Renaissance during the 17th & 18th Centuries.
 This is the period of Congreve, Goldsmith, and Sheridan through the Empire and Napoleonic eras.

 LIGHT SWORDS These weapons have been designed as a compromise between the larger broadsword and the more Renaissance-like rapier.
 They have the traditionally more Medieval cross hilt, but are comparatively light weight.
 They are perfect for a production where dragging around a heavier sword would be burdensome or impractical.
 They work quite well for a Joan of Arc or late Medieval Shakespeare (Richard III, the Henry plays, etc.) And if you want your Robin Hood and Sheriff to "swashbuckle", the Starfire Crescent and Light Swords are perfect!
+We also use these for the popular new play She Kills Monsters as they are easier for the ladies to wield.
 Contact Tim Frawley with any questions.

 Scroll down to see a huge variety of swords.
 Click on the sword's name to get a larger photo and additional information about it.